grame-cncm/faustdoc/mkdocs/docs/manual/embedding.md

 deleteDSPFactory(m_factory);
 ```

-The first step consists in creating a DSP factory from a DSP file (using `createDSPFactoryFromFile`) or string (`createDSPFactoryFromStrng`) with additional parameters given to the compiler.
-Assuming the compilation works, a factory is returned to create a DSP instance with the factory `createDSPInstance` method.
+The first step consists in creating a DSP factory from a DSP file (using `createDSPFactoryFromFile` or string `createDSPFactoryFromStrng`) with additional parameters given to the compiler.
+Assuming the compilation works, a factory is returned, to create a DSP instance with the factory `createDSPInstance` method.

-Note that the resulting `llvm_dsp*` pointer type (see [`faust/dsp/llvm-dsp.h`](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/llvm-dsp.h) header file) is a subclass of the base `dsp*` class.
-Thus it can be used with any `UI` type of controller to plug a GUI, MIDI or OSC controller on the DSP object, like it would be done with a DSP program compiled to a C++ class (the generated `mydsp`  class is also a suclass of the base `dsp*` class).
+Note that the resulting `llvm_dsp*` pointer type (see [`faust/dsp/llvm-dsp.h`](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/llvm-dsp.h) header file) is a subclass of the base `dsp*` class (see [`faust/dsp/dsp.h`](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/dsp.h) header file).
+Thus it can be used with any `UI` type to plug a GUI, MIDI or OSC controller on the DSP object, like it would be done with a DSP program compiled to a C++ class (the generated `mydsp`  class is also a subclass of the base `dsp*` class).
 This is demonstrated with the `my_ui* m_ui = new MyUI();` and `m_dsp->buildUserInterface(m_ui);` lines where the `buildUserInterface` method is used to connect a controller.

 Then the DSP object has to be connected to an audio driver to be rendered (see the `m_dsp->compute(128, m_input, m_output);` block).
-A more complete example can be [found here](https://github.com/grame-cncm/faust/blob/master-dev/tests/llvm-tests/llvm-test.cpp).
+A more complete C++ example can be [found here](https://github.com/grame-cncm/faust/blob/master-dev/tests/llvm-tests/llvm-test.cpp).
 A example using the pure C API can be [found here](https://github.com/grame-cncm/faust/blob/master-dev/tests/llvm-tests/llvm-test.c).

 Thus, very few code is needed to embed Faust in your project!